 | Overview | Core/Overview/OverviewController.swift |

 Expose-style workspace overview.
 Rendered with Core Graphics (OverviewView.draw → OverviewRenderer.render(context: CGContext)), not Metal; thumbnails via ScreenCaptureKit (SCScreenshotManager, ≤4 concurrent).
-Search, drag-to-reorganize. |
+Search, structural hotkeys, and Option-drag placement. |

 | Quake Terminal | QuakeTerminal/QuakeTerminalController.swift |